-If You Have $5, Zendaya Found the Spring Collection Your Wardrobe Needs
+If You Have $12, Zendaya Found the Spring Collection Your Wardrobe Needs

 What's even better?
 The stylish pieces can be worn just about anywhere.
 "I always like to think of the dress up/dress down concept," Zendaya exclusively tells InStyle.
 "I feel like it was important that every piece I chose should have that versatility so people can get the most form their looks."
+I

-I mean, who doesn't love finding a piece that can be worn to a meeting and to brunch on the weekends?
+mean, who doesn't love finding a piece that can be worn to a meeting and to brunch on the weekends?
 Just look at the versatile outfit (pictured above) from the collection.
 Zendaya's fab stylist Law Roach put the pastel look together.
 And all we can say is spring goals, people.

 RELATED: 12 of Zendaya's Favorite Things

 We are also living for the inclusive sizing options, which range from 4 - 22.
-Unfortunately, we're going to have to be a little patient because The Zendaya Edit, which includes more than 50 pieces, won't be available on Boohoo's website until March 22.
-So go ahead and set your alarm clocks because this one is sure to sell out.
+So go ahead and shop The Zendaya Edit, which is live on Boohoo's website now.